lackovic/notes/PostgreSQL/README.md

 -- Clear all the data from a database
 DROP DATABASE "db_name";
 CREATE DATABASE "db_name";

+-- List columns with indexes for a table
+SELECT * FROM pg_indexes WHERE tablename = 'mytable';
 ```

 ## Use empty password for postgres user on Windows